How To Visit Rainbow Bridge National Monument at Lake Powell

 There are no services, including cell phone reception.

-The hike is 32 miles (round trip) along a rugged and not well-maintained trail.
-The trail is mainly marked with cairns.
-The National Park Service recommends bringing a map not to get lost.
+The hike is 32 miles (round trip) along a rugged and poorly maintained trail mainly marked with cairns.
+The National Park Service recommends bringing a map to avoid getting lost.
+I have not hiked in.
+I have only boated in.

 The best times of year to hike are during the spring and fall when temperatures are milder.